return764/flooow-api/README.md

 - [X] support graph execution
 - [X] support save&load action options
 - [X] support option input type
+- [X] support build task in runtime with input type

 ## Optimize
 - [ ] enhance the graph structure algorithm, make it support distinguish if there are two graph or have circle